-My first memory of it is in my grandmother’s porch pouring out of a hanging basket in a bushy mass.
-I was attracted to the tiny coin-sized emerald-colored bulbous looking leaves strung along bronze-tinted stems.
+My first memory of it is on my grandmother’s porch, pouring out of a hanging basket in a bushy mass.
+I was attracted to the tiny coin-sized emerald-colored bulbous-looking leaves strung along bronze-tinted stems.

 The whole plant was sprightly and springy.
 This plant is one of the more popular varieties pf Peperomia and has been around for ages.

 These succulent and herbaceous vining evergreen plants are found in the tropical and subtropical regions commonly seen in South American Amazonian rainforests.

 Every once in a decade or so, this plant comes back in fashion.
 It is safe to say we are seeing a Peperomia Pepperspot “revivalist” trend, with quite a few nurseries stocking this plant nowadays.

 If every grandmother in town could grow Peperomia Pepperspot successfully, so can you once you learn how to care for it.
 Let’s dive in.

 Peperomia Pepperspot Care

 Peperomia Pepperspot thrives in temperatures ranging from 65°F to 75°F (18°C to 24°C).
 It likes moisture and humidity but can tolerate a bit of dryness.
 It does well in rich organic soil with additives to make it well-draining.
 Frequent repotting should be avoided because of their delicate stems.

 You should grow Peperomia Pepperspot in a potting mixture that retains moisture well.
 I grow my Peperomia Pepperspot in a loamy potting mixture that is rich in organic matter.
 The main ingredient is sterile garden compost.

 If you haven’t been composting, you can either buy compost or combine coco peat and organic manure, and you’ll get a moist nutrient-rich organic mix.